-Whatever the reason you choose to travel to Costa Rica, consider taking out travel or expat health insurance for you and your family.
+Excited to travel to Costa Rica?
+Remember to take out travel insurance or expat insurance for you and your family!
+Our travel insurance for Costa Rica or our expatriate insurance allow you to meet the requirements of insurance certification to return to Costa Rica.
 You will leave with peace of mind and can prevent financial, health, and legal risks that would arise unexpectedly.
-Guarantees for repatriation, hospitalization, civil liability and other emergency medical expenses are essential, regardless of your destination.
+The guarantees cover repatriation, hospital costs, civil liability and other medical expenses.

 Political regime: Democratic Republic